Shooting at an Outdoor Gun Range: What to Expect

 The Typical Experience at a Public Range

 Long before you approach the office to check in, you will hear what sounds like a war and will want to put on your hearing protection.
 If you have no hearing protection with you, you can get plastic ear plugs at the check-in for $1.
 At our range we stop at the check-in window and give our names and pay $3 in advance for the first hour.
-The range office has a huge picture window with a view of the shooting booths and the range, and it's equipped with a sound system so the range master can yell "Cease fire!" and "No rapid firing!
+The range office's huge picture window has a view of the shooting booths and the range, and it's equipped with a sound system so the range master can yell "Cease fire!" and "No rapid firing!
 At least three seconds between shots!"
 You can bring handguns of all sizes.
 Automatic weapons are not allowed, and if you want to practice with a shotgun there is a separate skeet range for that, charging a very reasonable $3 for 25 skeets.

 Our range has 20 wooden shooting booths, each roofed and canopied so you could target-shoot on a rainy day if you wanted, each booth with a capacity of two people.
 The view is like a strange, low-ceilinged kind of racquetball court, but all concrete with an open top, and it goes way way back into the side of an artificial hill.
 Two-legged target stands, one for each booth, fit into slots measured at 7 yards, 10 yards, 15 yards, and all the way up to 50 yards away.
 You do not bring your own targets; you use only their paper targets, and there's only one kind.

-Every 15 minutes a cease-fire is called and you must stop shooting at once, unload, open your weapon and put it in a rack.
-Then you must step out of the booth and replace the chain across its entry.
+Every 15 minutes a cease-fire is called and you must stop shooting at once, unload, open your weapon and put it in a rack and let go of it.
+Then you step out of the booth and replace the chain across its entry.
 All weapons in the racks are then inspected by the range officers.
 Only then is the range part opened so people may enter it to move or change their targets.

-for a while are asked to leave so the new arrivals can have a turn.
+If people are waiting in line at the office, those who have been shooting for a while are asked to leave so the new arrivals can have a turn.
 The range master can order you out if he or she thinks you have been there long enough.
-When leaving, you

-Use their special wet wipes to get some of the lead and powder off your hands.
-Because there is so much blow-by and drifting smoke at an outdoor shooting range, you breathe it and get drenched in lead and powder even if you can't see it, and I have been taught that when I get home I should immediately remove my clothes, wash myself thoroughly in cold water (hot water encourages lead to leach into your skin), and wash the clothes before wearing them again.
+Use their special wet wipes to get some of the lead and powder off your hands and eye protection.
+There is so much drifting gunsmoke at an outdoor shooting range you breathe it and get drenched in lead and powder even if you can't see it.
+I have been taught that when I get home I should immediately remove my clothes, wash myself thoroughly in cold water (hot water encourages lead to leach into your skin), and wash the clothes before wearing them again.